 From 2006-2015, Fr.
 Brendan Curran, O.P. served as pastor after five years as associate pastor.
 The parish’s ministry with newly-arrived immigrants continued to develop.
 As the Hispanic identity of St. Pius V grew stronger, the parish developed new ways of responding culturally and pastorally.
 For years afterward and to date, Hispanic parishioners who move their residence from the area still consider St. Pius V their parish and frequently return for services.

 In August 2015, Fr.
 Jose M. Santiago, O.P. became pastor of St. Pius V parish.
 This was a homecoming for Fr.
 Jose, who grew up in Pilsen and whose spiritual life was formed by the youth group and the Dominicans at St. Pius V.

 Looking toward the future

 St. Pius V continues to respond to the ongoing needs of the community.
 St. Pius V School provides an excellent academic experience in an environment of faith, peace, and non-violence.
 Our religious education programs serve hundreds of students, including those with developmental disabilities.
-The counseling services offered by HOPE at St. Pius V bring healing and hope to 600 women, children and men each year.
-Emergency food assistance provides 47,000 meals/meal equivalents annually; no one goes away hungry.

 This post is also available in: Spanish